Amazing flourless almond flour chocolate chip cookies! With crispier edges and pillowy soft middles, they’re as tasty as the classic and gluten-free!

 What’s the texture like?

-These cookies get lightly browned along the edges helping to crisp them up but they’re still more soft versus crispy, especially the days after they’re baked.
+These grain free cookies get lightly browned along the edges helping to crisp them up but they’re still more soft versus crispy, especially the days after they’re baked.

 I think using half maple syrup or honey and half brown sugar may make them chewier, so I’m going to try that next!